-We would like to completely disagree with EdReports' conclusion for this criterion.
+EdReports overlooked some of their own findings in giving Big Ideas Math zero out of two points for this criterion.
+EdReports cited only a few of the places that the content attends to the full intent of the modeling process.
+We would like to completely disagree with EdReports' conclusion.
 The EdReports evaluation missed key examples of the modeling standards.
-Every lesson in the Big Ideas Math program incorporates real-life situations into the content and encourages students to use the modeling principles set forth by the CCSSM.
+Every lesson in the Big Ideas Math program incorporates real-life situations into the content and encourages students to use the modeling principles set forth by the Common Core standards.

-The examples called out in the EdReports review do not define the modeling process as it is used throughout the entire Big Ideas Math program.
-Big Ideas Math was written to accommodate every level of learner which includes students who need extra prompts and information to meet this standard.
-By including this extra information in some areas of the Big Ideas Math series, struggling students are given the opportunity to build their abilities to use and extend the modeling process to real-life situations.
+Big Ideas Math was written to accommodate every level of learner.
+This includes students who need extra prompts and information to meet this standard.
 Big Ideas Math has many examples of modeling throughout the program that are provided to help students understand the modeling process.
 Many of the Performance Tasks, Examples, and Explorations attend to the full meaning and intent of the modeling process.